odinuv/web/en/apv/walkthrough/templates-layout/index.md

 {% include /en/apv/walkthrough/templates-layout/layout-c2.latte %}
 {% endhighlight %}

-Notice that now there is a single point where you modified the HTML content, and both application pages (contact form and person form) were changed.
+Notice that now there is a single point where you have modified the HTML content, and both application pages (contact form and person form) have been changed.
 This approach saves you hours of time during application development.

 ## Task -- One size does not fit all